-Ancient sailors made use of the constellations in the night sky to reckon where they were and where they were going.
-Humans have relied on the skies to find their way since ancient times.
-Now, all we need is a simple hand-held GPS (short for Global Positioning System) receiver to comprehend exactly where we are anywhere in the world.
+Ancient sailors used the constellations in the night sky to reckon where they were and where they were going.
+Likewise, humans have relied on the skies to find their way since ancient times.
+Now, all we need is a simple hand-held GPS (short for Global Positioning System) receiver to comprehend precisely where we are anywhere in the world.
 But we still require objects high in the sky to figure out where we are and how to get to other places.

 What is GPS?

 GPS stands for Global Positioning System.
-It is a radio navigation system that is used in land, sea, and air to determine the exact location, time and velocity irrespective of weather conditions.
-It was first used by the US military in the year 1960.
+It is a radio navigation system used in land, sea, and air to determine the exact location, time and velocity irrespective of weather conditions.
+The US military first used it in the year 1960.

 Components of a GPS system